 Once you hit the $10K sales thresholds in a month, you must provide insurance to Amazon.

 Don’t wait until the last minute to obtain liability insurance.
-Even though it can happen quickly, you will want to make sure you have your U.S. entity formed properly not only with the state (the easy part) but with the IRS.
+Even though it can happen quickly, you will want to make sure you have your U.S. entity appropriately formed not only with the state (the easy part) but with the IRS.
 That internal documents are drafted correctly to make sure your Amazon.com business is protected.

 Since our team has worked with the Amazon team closely in the past, we have the correct steps to help you also update your Amazon seller account after formation to ensure your account is not suspended.
 Yes, we even can provide the “dreaded” utility bill (only on companies we form) if required.